programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 While this lesson was originally written with Colab in mind, the code will run on personal computers, even low-powered chromebooks.
 But users will need to install any missing libraries, including *Geopandas*, *Pandas*, *Folium*, *Numpy*, *Jenkspy*, or others.

 To follow the lesson easily, users will also need to run a Jupyter notebook.
-Personally, I use Microsoft's [Visual Studio Code](https://code.visualstudio.com/) because it runs on a wide variety of different systems (Windows, Mac, Linux); supports Jupyter notebooks; can be used as an code editor / IDE for a wide variety of languages; integrates well with Github; and also supports text editing, including markdown and markdown previewing.
+Personally, I use Microsoft's [Visual Studio Code](https://code.visualstudio.com/) because it runs on a wide variety of different systems (Windows, Mac, Linux); supports Jupyter notebooks; can be used as an code editor / IDE for a wide variety of languages; integrates well with Github; and also supports text editing, including Markdown and Markdown previewing.
 There are other ways to install a Jupyter notebook on your system, such as the [Anaconda](https://www.anaconda.com/) software suite.

 ### Import Libraries
-The first thing we will do is to load the necessary Python libraries and assign their common aliases (`pd` and `gpd`).
+The first thing we will do is load the necessary Python libraries and assign their common aliases (`pd` and `gpd`).
 As we call methods from the libraries, we will use these aliases instead of the full library name.

 ```python